-Macro nutrients are the essential nutrients that your body needs in large (macro) amounts.
+Macro-nutrients are the essential nutrients that your body needs in large (macro) amounts.
 These large nutrients include; carbohydrates, protein and fat.
 While it is essential these nutrients work together, separately they all play significant roles in maintaining a healthy body.

 At Managed Macros I believe that not all individuals are the same, so why should their nutrition be?
 Individuals are unique, with different nutrition and fitness goals, genetics, lifestyles, behaviors concerning foods and food preferences.
-Managed Macros consider this when working with you to achieve a nutrition plan that is tailored to individual needs.
+Managed Macros considers this when working with you to achieve a nutrition plan that is tailored to individual needs.

 My goal is to help you manage your nutrition (your macros) while managing (Managed +Macros) behaviors to develop a healthy attitude toward food that will last a life time.